 The Lifeline Program lowers the monthly cost of phone and internet for eligible subscribers.

 - Tribal Lands Enhanced Benefit.
-The Lifeline Program offers a monthly benefit of up to $34.25 towards phone or internet services for eligible subscribers living on Tribal lands.
+The Lifeline Program offers a monthly benefit of up to $34.25 off phone or internet services for eligible subscribers living on federally-recognized Tribal lands.

 - Tribal Lands Definition.
 The definition for “Tribal lands” used by the Lifeline Program is found in 47 CFR 54.400(e), which states that “For purposes of this subpart, ‘Tribal lands’ include any federally recognized Indian tribe’s reservation, pueblo, or colony, including former reservations in Oklahoma; Alaska Native regions established pursuant to the Alaska Native Claims Settlement Act (85 Stat.
 688); Indian allotments; Hawaiian Home Lands – areas held in trust for Native Hawaiians by the state of Hawaii, pursuant to the Hawaiian Homes Commission Act, 1920 July 9, 1921, 42 Stat.
 108, seq., as amended; and any land designated as such by the Commission for purposes of this subpart pursuant to the designation process in § 54.412.”